djey47/tduf-next/doc/RE/TDU2-xmb/XMB-specs.md

 XMB allows to store data with hierarchy: objects, arrays are supported, as well as primitive and custom types.
 Thus providing a generic way to store all kind of game information.

+Current state of the project leads to a decompiled reader (based on game machine code), which actually works.
+Though, a writer routine remains to be implemented.

 ## Encryption support
 Files may be encrypted, in this case use TDUdec tool (originally written by Luigi Auriemma) with non-savegame mode.
 Actually both TDU1 and TDU2 share the same encryption keys.